cs224/weisser-zwerg-dev-indie-web-sources/site/src/posts/incus-agent-jail-recursive-ii-1-concepts.md

 #### On The Root Hierarchy-Aware Container

-At the **root hierarchy-aware container**, the system provides the PLAT side of the design through DNS64 and NAT64.
+At the **root hierarchy-aware container**, the system provides the overall provider-side translation role of the design through DNS64, root-edge NAT64 translation, and stateful IPv4 egress.
 This is what allows descendants to reach an IPv4-only destination while the recursive transport itself stays IPv6-only.

 > That was one of the practical bootstrap motivations here: if a dependency endpoint such as [GitHub](https://github.com/orgs/community/discussions/10539) is only reachable through IPv4 from the recursive hierarchy's point of view, the root must still make it reachable without forcing every lower level to become dual-stack.